 Every year, the number one questions I’m asked is, “Where did you get your sparse Christmas trees?”
 In my dining room, I’ve got a pair of sparse Christmas trees with hundreds of vintage ornaments hanging from the branches and every year I scream from the top of my lungs that I LOVE SPARSE CHRISTMAS TREES because there is plenty of room between the branches to show off treasured ornaments!
-The secret is out because it seems like everyone is loving sparse Christmas trees (including me for the past five years) and I am excited to share sparse Christmas tree inspiration plus the best, most realistic, top rated, and most affordable ones for you (I update my source list ever year so you can be sure to find your favorite)!
+The secret is out because it seems like everyone is loving sparse Christmas trees (including me for the past six years) and I am excited to share sparse Christmas tree inspiration plus the best, most realistic, top rated, and most affordable ones for you (I update my source list ever year so you can be sure to find your favorite)!
 I’ve always wanted a fresh Silver Tip Christmas tree because they have the most stunning, spaced out branches that are perfect for displaying ornaments.
 The fact that they grow high in the mountains of Oregon and California means they are difficult to come by for this east coast girl.
 So for the past few years, I’ve been decorating with sparse Christmas trees because I love their imperfect shapes which makes them look much more natural in my humble opinion.

 If you’re searching for your own sparse Christmas tree, fear not!
 I’m also sharing some of my favorite sparse Christmas trees at the end of this post including full size and table top trees, flocked and plain trees, green and tinsel trees, pre-lit and unlit trees.
 Order early to make sure you get your sparse Christmas tree with plenty of time to enjoy it!

 Here is a stunning Silver Tip tree in all it’s natural glory!